What must be submitted with the application?

 How does the Fashion and Textile Studies department determine acceptance?

 All required application materials are gathered in the applicants folder prior to the deadline.
-Beginning February 15, if a students application is complete (all materials have been received), the folder is sent to the Admissions Committee for review.
+If a students application is complete (all materials have been received), the folder is sent to the Admissions Committee for review.
 Selection is based on ALL the components of the application GRE, transcripts, GPA, letters, resume, museum experience, etc. Students who have not come in previously for an interview will be called to set up an appointment or a phone interview will be set up.
-Students are notified around the second week in March.

 Do you create a waiting list?